The National Archives (United Kingdom): British Army "Burnt records" 1914 to 1919

-A reader's ticket is not needed to access records on microform or online.
-Frequently accessed documents such as the Abdication Papers have been put on microfilm, as have records for two million First World War soldiers.
-The originals of the latter were stored in a warehouse in London along with four million others, but incendiary bombs dropped on the warehouse in the Second World War started a fire in which most were destroyed.
-The surviving third were largely water or fire-damaged and thus acquired the colloquial name of the "Burnt Documents."
-Because they were mostly too fragile for public access, they were put on microfilm with the aid of the Heritage Lottery Fund.
-They have now also been digitised and are available on the Ancestry website.
+Over six million sets of these papers were stored in a War Office warehouse in London, along with a multitude of other record sets, but incendiary bombs dropped on the warehouse in the Second World War started a fire in which most were destroyed.
+The surviving quartile were largely water or fire-damaged and thus acquired the colloquial name of the "Burnt Documents."
+As they were mostly too fragile for public access, they were put on microfilm with the aid of the Heritage Lottery Fund.
+This activity commenced in 1996 and concluded in 2003.
+They were converted to digital image files and were made available on the Ancestry website from 2008 onwards.
+These are archive series WO 363.